Using TypeScript

 -

-npx expo install -- --save-dev typescript @types/react
+npx expo install typescript @types/react -- --save-dev

-# For yarn
+# For Bun and Yarn

 -